cvar-upm/cvg_quadrotor_swarm/README.md

 # cvg_quadrotor_swarm stack

+## Obsolete

+This repository is obsolete and it is not maintained anymore.
+Please, for an updated version, refer to Aerostack [https://github.com/cvar-upm/aerostack](https://github.com/cvar-upm/aerostack)

 ## Safety Warning and Disclaimer

 You are using this software at your own risk.
 The authors decline any responsibility for personal injuries and/or property damage.